sseanik/Document-Reconstructor/README.md

 # Perfect Digital Shredding
 The next tool was an iterative prototype, regarding finding an algorithm and a method in shredding a shuffled (horizontally & one side) document.
 Photoshop slicing was used to begin with, but perfShredder.py was created to automate the process.
-These shreds (of no less than 14px) would lose no quality, have a perfect, straight, equal, rectangular shape and more emphasis was given to explore the algoirthms of 'Mean Squared Error' and 'Structural Similarity'. deShredPerfect.py takes a directory of 'perfect' shreds and automatically reconstructs the document based on the ascending Mean Squared Error comparisons of the left edge of a shred with the right edge of a shred.
+These shreds (of no less than 14px) would lose no quality, have a perfect, straight, equal, rectangular shape and more emphasis was given to explore the algorithms of 'Mean Squared Error' and 'Structural Similarity'. deShredPerfect.py takes a directory of 'perfect' shreds and automatically reconstructs the document based on the ascending Mean Squared Error comparisons of the left edge of a shred with the right edge of a shred.

 **Note:**
-* Precropping is done to eliminate as many blank side shreds as possible
+* Pre-cropping is done to eliminate as many blank side shreds as possible

 **Before:**